Dietrich Kilian

 Dietrich Kilian (3 May 1928 – 6 September 1984) was a German musicologist.

 Career

 Kilian was born in Roßlau.
-He studied at the Freie Universität Berlin and earned the doctorate in 1956 with a thesis "Das Vokalwerk D. Buxtehudes – Quellenstudien zu seiner Überlieferung und Verwendung" (The vocal works by D. Buxtehude – study of the sources regarding tradition and use).
-He was from 1958 an editor of the Neue Bach-Ausgabe, the critical edition of the complete works by Johann Sebastian Bach, editing, including critical reports, for the rest of his life, on the cantatas (I/13), the orchestral works (VII/3) and the organ works (IV/5–7).
-With Alfred Dürr and Klaus Hofmann and others, he authored Kritischer Bericht (Critical Commentary).
+He studied at the Free University of Berlin and earned a doctorate in 1956 with the thesis Das Vokalwerk D. Buxtehudes – Quellenstudien zu seiner Überlieferung und Verwendung (The Vocal Works by D. Buxtehude – Study of the Sources Regarding Tradition and Use).
+From 1958, he was an editor of the New Bach Edition, the critical edition of the complete works by Johann Sebastian Bach, editing, including critical reports, for the rest of his life, on the cantatas (I/13), the orchestral works (VII/3) and the organ works (IV/5–7).
+With Alfred Dürr, Klaus Hofmann and others, he authored Kritischer Bericht (Critical Commentary).

-He rediscovered and published in 1963 the prelude in C major by Buxtehude (BuxWV 138).
+He rediscovered and published in 1963 the Prelude in C major by Buxtehude (BuxWV 138).